EngBaz/BrAIcht-Bot/README.md

-# BrAIcht Bot with LangChain, FAISS, Groq Llama 3.1 and Streamlit
+# BrAIcht Bot with LangChain, FAISS, Groq Llama 3.2 and Streamlit

 The BrAIcht project introduces an AI chatbot that creates plays in the style of the famous German playwright Bertolt Brecht.
-The project utilizes Retrieval Augmented Generation (RAG) techniques using GROQ Llama 3.1, FAISS vector store, LangChain and Streamlit.
+The project utilizes Retrieval Augmented Generation (RAG) techniques using GROQ Llama 3.2, FAISS, LangChain, and Streamlit.

 ![brAIcht](images/brAIcht.png)